qmacro/website/content/blog/2003-03-05-new-blosxom-plugin-submission-2.md

 The mechanism will kick in in one of two modes:

-<dl><dt>*Accepting POSTed HTML form content*</dt><dd>Form data is received, formatted by a chosen ‘formatter’ (specify via the ‘-format’ parameter in the form, or allow to fall back to to the default formatter built into the plugin itself), and written as a pending entry in Blosxom’s datadir path.
-A display of the currently pending entries is then displayed.</dd><dt>*Listing pending entries*</dt><dd>You can also get to the list of currently pending entries by suffixing the query string ‘?pending’ onto the end of the weblog’s URL.</dd></dl>The plugin uses a special ‘pending’ flavour so you can have the pending entries displayed differently to the regular entries.
+### Accepting POSTed HTML form content

+Form data is received, formatted by a chosen ‘formatter’ (specify via the ‘-format’ parameter in the form, or allow to fall back to to the default formatter built into the plugin itself), and written as a pending entry in Blosxom’s datadir path.
+A display of the currently pending entries is then displayed.

+### Listing pending entries

+You can also get to the list of currently pending entries by suffixing the query string ‘?pending’ onto the end of the weblog’s URL.
+The plugin uses a special ‘pending’ flavour so you can have the pending entries displayed differently to the regular entries.

 There’s also a separate directory where you can add your own formatters; this is the ‘formatlib’ that should be created in the plugin directory itself.
-I’ve written a simple formatter that lives in this directory, called ‘[plugin](/~dj/2003/03/plugin)‘ that accepts a plugin submission (name, category, URL, description, author) and formats it into an entry (body) style similar to those shown in the registry at the moment.
+I’ve written a simple formatter that lives in this directory, called ‘[plugin](https://web.archive.org/web/20040312193940/http://www.pipetree.com/~dj/2003/03/plugin)‘ that accepts a plugin submission (name, category, URL, description, author) and formats it into an entry (body) style similar to those shown in the registry at the moment.

 It’s a basic bit of code, works for me.
 I’ve already got a few mods in mind, such as, perhaps, accepting payloads in other formats such as an <acronym title="Rich Site Summary">RSS</acronym> item (it could then be parsed and appropriately formatted by an RSS-item-aware formatter).
 That’s for later, though.